-Parental guilt and frustration, however, are not always a direct product of the child's screen use.
-Study 1 showed that mothers make a clear distinction between the use of screens for educational purposes and for pleasure purposes.
-It seems that mothers believe that the risk for the child's development does not lie in the duration of the usage per se, as implied, for example, in the WHO guidelines for sedentary behaviors (WHO, 2019), but in the specific type of usage, that is the use of screens for pleasurable purposes, rather than for educational purposes.
-In other words, they are less worried about the physical outcomes of the sedentary behavior (e.g., gaining fat, loosing sports time) and more about its psychological outcomes.
-Study 1 also showed that this factor of children's pleasure use of screens contributes to the prediction of the mothers' guilt and frustration, above and beyond other significant factors, such as the mothers' age, educational background, economic status, and even the mothers' personal attitudes towards screen use.
+Parental guilt and frustration, however, are not always a direct product of the child’s screen use.
+Study one showed that mothers make a clear distinction between the use of screens for educational purposes and for entertainment purposes.
+It seems that mothers believe that the risk to their children’s development does not lie in the duration of use per se, as implied, for example, in the WHO guidelines for sedentary behaviors (WHO, 2019), but in the specific type of use, that is, the use of screens for entertainment rather than for educational purposes.
+In other words, they are less worried about the physical health consequences of sedentary behavior (e.g., gaining weight, decreased physical activity) and more about its psychological consequences.
+Study one also showed that this factor of children’s use of screens for entertainment contributes to the prediction of the mothers’ guilt and frustration, above and beyond other significant factors, such as the mothers’ age, educational background, economic status, and even the mothers’ personal attitudes towards screen use.

-A further exploration of this specific type of screen use conducted in Study 2 revealed that the COVID-19 lockdown was not the only factor that contributed to children's pleasure use of screens.
-Other factors, such as the mothers' characteristics (attitudes towards screens, parenting style, age, and number of children) and the child's traits (ADHD) played a role in the child's pleasure use of screens.
-These findings corroborate with pre-COVID literature that singled socio-demographic variables (Rideout et al., 2011) and ADHD diagnosis (Beyens et al., 2018) as potential predictors of children's screen use.
+A further exploration of this specific type of screen use conducted in study two revealed that the COVID-19 lockdown was not the only factor that contributed to children’s entertainment use of screens.
+Other factors, such as the mothers’ characteristics (attitudes towards screens, parenting style, age, and number of children) and the child’s traits (ADHD), played a role in the child’s entertainment use of screens.
+These findings corroborate with pre-COVID literature that singled out socio-demographic variables (Rideout et al., 2011) and ADHD diagnosis (Beyens et al., 2018) as potential predictors of children’s screen use.
 The diagnosis of ADHD, however, did not interact with the COVID-19 lockdown factor.
-Although children with ADHD used screens more often than their non-ADHD peers (as one might expect, in light of their inherent need for stimulating activities), the level of increase in their screen use during the lockdown was not significantly different than their non-ADHD peers.
-In other words, despite the lack of school constraints and despite their presumed inherent restlessness, children with ADHD were not affected more by the COVID-19 lockdown, compared with their peers.
+Although children with ADHD used screens more often than their non-ADHD peers (as one might expect, in the light of their inherent need for stimulating activities), the increase in their screen use during the lockdown was not significantly different from their non-ADHD peers.
+In other words, despite the lack of school constraints and despite their presumed inherent restlessness, children with ADHD were not affected more by the COVID-19 lockdown as compared to their peers.

-Other factors that relate to the mothers' parenting capabilities did interact with the COVID-19 factor.
-In the young group of children (1st to 3rd grades), the effect of the COVID-19 lockdown on pleasure use of screens was moderated by two features of the mothers: their negative attitudes towards screens and their confidence in their parenting capabilities.
-These moderation effects may suggest that mothers who have strong beliefs that screen use can impair their children's development and/or mothers that are confident in their parenting, managed (to a certain extent) to regulate their children's excessive use of screens during the COVID-19 lockdown.
-Somewhat different results were documented in the older group of children (4th to 6th grades).
-In this age group, both types of the mothers' attitudes towards screens (positive and negative) interacted with the COVID-19 lockdown factor, suggesting that the increase in screen use during the COVID-19 was dependent on the mothers' attitudes.
-Children of mothers with strong negative attitudes towards screens demonstrated a large increase in screen use, whereas children of mothers with strong positive attitudes towards screens demonstrated a small increase in screen use, during the COVID-19.
+Other factors that relate to the mothers’ parenting capabilities did interact with the COVID-19 factor.
+In the younger group of children (1st to 3rd grades), the effect of the COVID-19 lockdown on entertainment use of screens was moderated by two features in the mothers: their negative attitudes towards screens and their confidence in their parenting capabilities.
+These moderating effects may suggest that mothers who have strong beliefs that screen use can impair their children’s development and/or mothers that are confident in their parenting, managed (to a certain extent) to regulate their children’s excessive use of screens during the COVID-19 lockdown.
+Somewhat different results were documented in the older group of children (those in the 4th to 6th grades).
+In this age group, both types of the mothers’ attitudes towards screens (positive and negative) interacted with the COVID-19 lockdown factor, suggesting that the increase in screen use during COVID-19 was dependent on the mothers’ attitudes.
+Children of mothers with strong negative attitudes towards screens demonstrated a large increase in screen use, whereas children of mothers with strong positive attitudes towards screens demonstrated a small increase in screen use, during COVID-19.
 These findings correspond with the existing pre-COVID studies that demonstrated significant links between parental attitudes and actual screen use of their children (Cingel & Krcmar, 2013; Lauricella et al., 2015).